Inflammatory Carcinoma

-This is the most malignant form of breast cancer – occurs in 3% of all breast cancers
+Inflammatory Breast Cancer or Carcinoma is the most malignant form of Breast Cancers – and it occurs in 3% of all breast cancers.

-It is a rapidly growing, often painful mass that enlarges the breast
+Presentation is that of a rapidly growing, often painful mass that causes an enlargement of one of the Breast

 - Red